 Fitbit Charge 3 Design

-The leaked photos of the new Charge 3 immediately display a wow-factor.
+of the new Charge 3 immediately display a wow-factor.
 You'll first notice the wider selection of colors and straps.
 Along with the standard straps, you'll find new breathable fabric straps and perforated silicone straps.
 The device itself has the same low-profile look to it.
 The screen looks to be slightly thinner with smaller bezels.
 The logo still takes up a bit of real estate at the bottom of the screen.
 We like the hints of a customizable screen, too.
 Overall, the new Charge 3 looks to be a more comfortable Fitbit.
 The device looks lighter, lower profile, and more modern.
 It makes the Charge 2 look like a kids device, in comparison.

 Swipe Left for Heartrate?